British Heart Foundation-funded project can shine light on causes of heart attacks and strokes

 Scientists at Manchester Metropolitan University will develop a new way of studying the formation of dangerous blood clots after winning funding for the work.

-Dr Sarah Jones, Senior Lecturer at the University's School of Healthcare Science, will focus specifically on developing a new experimental model to study the causes of heart attacks and strokes.
+Dr Sarah Jones, Senior Lecturer at the University's Department of Life Sciences, will focus specifically on developing a new experimental model to study the causes of heart attacks and strokes.

 They are two of the most common cardiovascular conditions which collectively are the leading cause of death globally and responsible for more than one in four deaths in the UK.